Portugal travel guide

 Parking: Short-term parking at Humberto Dalgado Airport, in lot P1, starts at €0.85 per 15 minutes.
 Lot P2 is farther from the terminal building but slightly cheaper, and lot P3 offers long-term parking rates of €14 per day.
 Note that online discounts are available for pre-booked parking through the airport's website, starting at €5.

-Location: The airport is two miles (4km) west of Faro.
+Location: The airport is 2.5 miles (4km) west of Faro.

 Time: GMT (GMT +1 from last Sunday in March to Saturday before last Sunday in October).

-Facilities: The airport has several restaurants, bars and shops (including duty free), Internet access, ATMs, bureaux de change, a massage service, a post office and a bank.
+Facilities: The airport has several restaurants, bars and shops, cafés, a duty frese store, wifi access, ATMs, bureaux de change, a massage service, a post office and a bank.

 João Paulo II Airport